throughput-ec/throughputdb/README.md

 # neo4j Annotation Engine

-This engine is designed to run in a docker container for deployment portability & to facilitate reproducibility among collaborators.
-The intention of this engine is to provide a platform for credentialed crowd-sourcing of scientific records and publications without requiring underlying data resources to manage additional unstructured data.
+This engine is designed to run in a [`docker` container](https://www.docker.com/) for deployment portability & to facilitate reproducibility among collaborators.
+The intention of this engine is to provide a platform for the credentialed crowd-sourcing of scientific records and publications without requiring underlying data resources to manage additional unstructured data.

+Use cases include:

+   * An early career researcher finds that a dataset in Neotoma is an outlier within a particular statistical model.
+They wish to indicate this, in case others apply the same model, but do not want to (or cannot) modify the `datasetnotes` field in Neotoma.
+   * A researcher finds that one of their datasets has been used in a synthesis paper, but the set of sites was cited only as `EarthChem`.
+The author wishes to indicate that her paper and dataset are linked to the published synthesis.
+   * The manager of a data resource finds code on the web that uses their data.
+They wish to link their database to the code so that others can see how the database was used for research purposes.

 Annotations should follow the [WC3 Web Annotation](https://www.w3.org/TR/annotation-model/) protocols and follow a model that supports API first development.
 As such, this database is in fact composed of two distinct elements, a database, built using `neo4j`, and an API built using node/express.

 This repository contains the raw code for the `neo4j` Docker container, test data for populating the database, database scripts for the database schema and constraints, and helper cypher scripts.